wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/kafka-connector-overview.md

 * **[Kafka Connector Example](3.1.x/kafka-connector-producer-example.md)**: This example demonstrates how to send messages to a Kafka broker via Kafka topics.

 !!!
 Info
-    The support for Apache Avro Message type is available from connector version 3.1.0.
+    Apache Avro Message type is supported from connector version 3.1.0 onwards.

 * **[Kafka Connector Avro Message Producer Example](3.1.x/kafka-connector-avro-producer-example.md)**: This example demonstrates how to send Apache Avro messages to a Kafka broker via Kafka topics.